freedomofpress/encryption-works/encryption_works.md

 While PGP is often used for email encryption, nothing stops you from using it to encrypt anything and publish it using any medium.
 You can post PGP encrypted messages on blogs, social networks, and forums.

-Kevin Poulsen [published a PGP encrypted message on Wired's website](http://www.wired.com/threatlevel/2013/06/signed-bda0df3c/) intended for Edward Snowden to read.
+For example, Wired journalist Kevin Poulsen [published a PGP encrypted message on Wired's website](http://www.wired.com/threatlevel/2013/06/signed-bda0df3c/) intended for Edward Snowden to read the same week his name was made public.
+Snowden's alleged public key was [published](http://pgp.mit.edu/pks/lookup?search=edward+snowden) on a keyserver under a Hushmail email address.

 As long as Wired has a copy of Snowden's real public key, only someone in possession of Snowden's secret key can decrypt this message.
 We don't know how Wired got a copy of Snowden's public key.

-Here's a message that was encrypted to my public key.
-Without having access to my associated secret key, NSA should not be able to break the encryption.
-(NSA, let me know if you get it.)
+Here's a message that was encrypted to Micah Lee's public key.
+Without having access to his associated private key, NSA should not be able to break the encryption.
+(NSA -- let us know if you get it.)

     -----BEGIN PGP MESSAGE-----
     Version: GnuPG v1.4.12 (GNU/Linux)